AndradeSig/Wax-Engine/Wiki.md

 swap()                        -> Swap Window buffers for rendering destroy()                     -> Destroy the Window

-setResizable(boolean resizable) -> Set your window resizable or not resizable setVsync(true or false)       -> Enable or Disable the Vsync option setClosed(true or false)      -> Enables or Disables the Window closed and open state setFullscreen(true or false)  -> Enable or Disable Window Full Screen option
+setResizable(true or false)   -> Enable or Disable the Resizable option setVsync(true or false)       -> Enable or Disable the Vsync option setClosed(true or false)      -> Enables or Disables the Window closed and open state setFullscreen(true or false)  -> Enable or Disable Window Full Screen option